ZupIT/beagle-docs/content/en/android/customization/action/simple-action.md

 To create your custom action, follow the next steps:

-1. Create an annotated class with `@RegisterAction` that implements an `Action` interface;
+Step 1.
+Create an annotated class with `@RegisterAction` that implements an `Action` interface;
-2. Put the action name by annotation parameter to avoid possible problems with proguard
+Step 2.
+Put the action name by annotation parameter to avoid problems with Proguard;
-3. After that, the interface will request to implement the `execute` method;
+Step 3.
+After that, the interface will request to implement the `execute` method;
-4. Now, declare the `action` result.
+Step 4.
+Now, declare the `action` result.

 The `value` attribute is a parameter example that can be declared in this class constructor.
 The following example shows an action with **Toast** receiving a text with a parameter:

 ```kotlin